jknapka/jkjs/README.md

 render function is passed the JSON data returned from the server's update call.

-In the near future I will add a brief example app.
+The `src/node/testServer` directory contains a Node/Express app that will serve a test page at `http://localhost:3000/spa.html?order_id=42`.